 I knew nothing about electronics, but reasoned that reversing the concept of a radio would make a transmitter, so I bodged one together from the old Roberts and bits of electronics kit.
 Somehow it worked, and so – aged 7 or 8 – I began broadcasting.
-I could contact the outside world!
+Finally I could contact people, and speak to the outside world!

 And the umbrella?
 I covered it in the tinfoil to make the aerial.
 I’d seen a picture of Jodrell Bank.

 By turning the radio dial, I found I could move my transmissions anywhere on the medium wave within a radius of about half a mile.
 So I became a pirate DJ while I was still in short trousers, playing records and reading the stories and plays I wrote to anyone who would listen.
 I tuned into the worlds of passing strangers.

 Soon I found the local library – source of all power – along with pens, paper, and a typewriter; my little world was getting bigger.
-Eventually, I claimed my sister’s classical guitar (she’s seven years older than me, and so was away for much of the time I was growing up) and an old record player from the attic.
-With the TV showing me the Space Age, astronauts, and visions of the future, I had everything a child needed to escape – not out into the real world, but in, into a realm of endless possibilities.
+Eventually, I claimed my sister’s classical guitar (she’s seven years older than me, and was away for much of my childhood) and an old record player from the attic.
+With the TV showing me the Space Age and visions of the future, I had everything a child needed to escape – not out into the real world, but in, into a realm of endless possibilities.